 Did you know that being an aromatherapist means different things in different countries?

 In the States, focus is very much on using the essential oils in diffusers and roller balls.
-Most usage tends to be either to deal with stress, or to focus on ridding the body of a certain symptom, like a cough or cold
+Most usage tends to be either to deal with stress, or to focus on ridding the body of a certain symptom, like a cough or cold.

 However in Britain, the main way to use oils is in massage.
-Here, the approach is much more holistic, demanding that a therapist is able to recognise vitamin and mineral deficiencies, to advise on diet.
+Here, the approach is much more holistic, demanding that a therapist is able to recognize vitamin and mineral deficiencies, to advise on diet.
 A therapist will even refer to chiropractors and osteopaths based on observations they make about someone’s spine during treatments.

 In France, the distinction is different again.
 Essential oils are sold by pharmacists and are sometimes used internally.
 This has a much safer outcome than it does in mainstream usage, since therapists have far deeper education in dispensary protocols than in other countries.